 You can use the form to ask questions if you’re a marketer.
-Put the link on your website, social media page, a public forum, and let people fill them out.
+Put the link on your website, social media page, or a public forum, and let people fill them out.

 7. Google Chrome

 Google Chrome is one of the best Google tools.
-It is an internet browser for performing activities such as accessing websites and inputting search queries.
+It is an internet browser for activities such as accessing websites and inputting search queries.
 Of course, it is an obvious and popular addition, but it is worth mentioning for many reasons:

 - It is easy to work with other Google Tools when you’re using Google’s main browser (chrome)